christinaben/StoryTeq_Team_Recognition/README.md

 ---

+## 🎙️ Where the content comes from

+- The shoutouts are pulled from the **Wednesday standup meetings** held in the **Platform Services** channel on Google Meet.
+- Each week, the meeting transcript (or notes from it) is the source for who got mentioned, what they did, and any direct quotes.
+- The general flow is: **transcript/notes ➝ short written summary per person ➝ turned into a card on the site.**
+- Since it comes from a live meeting, names and details should be double checked against the transcript before going on the page, especially for things like exact wording in quotes or mixing up similar names.

+---

 ## ✏️ How to add a new shoutout

 1. Open the month's HTML file and find the week section you want to add to.